cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

-The first step is to create a new infrastructure repository in Github and link it in Spacelift.
+The first step is to create a new infrastructure repository in GitHub and link it in Spacelift.
 You will want the `Project root` of the infrastructure repository to point to the `top-level` project that contains the reference to this module.
 Beyond that, you will also want to enable the `Administrative` and `Autodeploy` options in the configuration.